 We are continuously interviewing candidates, please send your application package including a cover letter, CV, references and the following writing tasks to Justin De Los Santos: Justin@copenhagenconsensus.com

 Tasks for Your Application

-Currently, the center is running two projects simultaneously the Post-2015 Consensus and Bangladesh Priorities.
+Currently, the center is running two projects simultaneously the Haiti Priorise and India Consensus.
 Task 1, locate the “latest news” section for each project and draft three tweets for one of the newest news articles from each project.
 Task 2, provide us with a one to two paragraph critique on the user friendliness of our websites (e.g. what do you like? what don’t you like? what ideas do you have to improve the web presence?).
 Task 3, find an organization who has recently granted funds, invested in or implemented a program that is in line with one of the top 5 solutions identified at the Third Copenhagen Consensus in 2012.
 Please provide a brief (half a page) description, with references, of the investment including dollar amount if available.
 Once complete send your entire application package to Justin@copenhagenconsensus.com.